just-another-joker/sleepmask-vs/README.md

 # Sleepmask-VS

-This repository contains a collection of Sleepmask examples to support the development of custom Sleepmask BOFs.
-Sleepmask-VS was built using the Beacon Object File Visual Studio template ([BOF-VS](https://github.com/Cobalt-Strike/bof-vs)).
+This repository contains a collection of Sleepmask examples built on top of the Beacon Object File Visual Studio template ([BOF-VS](https://github.com/Cobalt-Strike/bof-vs)).
-This repository will grow over time to provide additional Sleepmask/BeaconGate examples.
+Sleepmask-VS is intended to function as a library, however, to support development efforts, we have included the examples described below:

+* `indirectsyscalls-sleepmask` - a BeaconGate example that uses indirect syscalls to call proxied WinAPIs.
+* `retaddrspoofing-sleepmask` - a BeaconGate example that spoofs the return address of proxied WinAPIs.
+* `draugr-sleepmask` - a BeaconGate example that uses return address spoofing and a spoofed stack frame to create a 'legitimate' stack ([Draugr](https://github.com/NtDallas/Draugr))

+Additionally, for testing custom call gates we have added:

+* `TestSysCallApi()` - a function to unit test the [Core API](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/topics/beacon-gate.htm) set exposed by BeaconGate().
+* `unit-test-bof` - a BOF to call every exported system call API exposed by the BOF C API (i.e. BeaconVirtualAlloc).
+This can be run via a live Beacon to test that call gates work in 'production'.
+The System Call API exposed to BOFs is a smaller subset of the 'Core' API.

+**Note**: This repository assumes familiarity with BOF-VS. The BOF-VS project README contains information about the Dynamic Function Resolution (DFR) macros and helper functions used throughout this project.

 ## Quick Start Guide